 The primary milestones in the first year included (1) developing a basic western North Pacific version of LGEM, (2) Formulating a geopotential tendency equation (GTE) appropriate for the study of tropical cyclone inner core and writing a solver using Mathematica, (3) assembly and preliminary analysis of ocean datasets.
 Progress on these milestones was provided in the Year 1 annual report and the NOPP review, held in February 2011.
 The second year milestones include (1) testing the West Pacific version of LGEM on independent cases, (2) Applying the GTE for a wide range of input parameters, and (3) developing applications of the new ocean data for intensity prediction.
-Progress on the second year milestones is described below.
-In the third year of the project, the GTE will be applied to real data from aircraft and satellite, and a generalized version of LGEM with the GTE input and new ocean parameterization will be derived and tested.
+Progress on the second year milestones was described in the Year 2 annual report.
+In the third year of the project, the goals were to apply the GTE to real data from aircraft and satellite, and a develop a generalized version of LGEM with the GTE input and a new ocean parameterization.
+This final report summarizes results of all three years of the project, with an emphasis on year 3.